canonical/github-runner-operator/src-docs/errors.py.md

 ---

 ## <kbd>class</kbd> `IssueMetricEventError`
-Error when issuing a metric event.
+Represents an error when issuing a metric event.